 Unique Alaska products you can find in Anchorage

-The Anchorage marketplace is a treasure trove for finding interesting and authentic Alaska gifts and souvenirs.
-Browse art galleries, souvenir and gift stores, as well as craft shows and outdoor markets to find just the right piece to take home with you.
-Books by regional authors, gourmet edibles and wild-caught Alaska seafood shipped direct from the source make excellent gifts for the loved ones back home.
+Anchorage is a treasure trove of interesting and authentic Alaska gifts and souvenirs.
+Browse art galleries, souvenir and gift stores, as well as craft shows and outdoor markets to find just the right piece to take home.
+Books by regional authors, gourmet edibles and wild-caught Alaska seafood shipped direct from the source all make excellent gifts.

 Alaska Native Art